jkrauth/labdevices/README.md

 Python package providing the software drivers for the devices in the RCS lab.

-### Included Devices
+### Included Devices are from

 - Allied Vision Manta
-- AML Stepper Motor Drive
+- Applied Motion Products
 - ANDO Spectrum Analyzer
 - Newport
-- Applied Motion Products
+- Pfeiffer Vacuum
 - Stanford Research Systems
+- Thorlabs

 ### Installation